Side hustle financial planning: build sustainable income

 This week

-- Open a separate savings account for your 30% tax set-aside.
-Move your next side hustle payment there before spending any of it.
+• Open a separate business checking account and a separate savings account for your 30% tax set-aside.
+Move your next side hustle payment through the business account before spending any of it.

 Related guides for your next step